BasePunkOrg/basepunk-chat/README.md

 BasePunk Chat is a Web3 Social frontend website for BasePunk NFT community based on the [Iggy Social](https://iggy.social) framework.

 It uses [Orbis SDK](https://github.com/OrbisWeb3/orbis-sdk) and Ceramic Network in the background.
-For domains it uses the [Punk Domains](https://punk.domains) protocol.
+For domain names it uses the [Punk Domains](https://punk.domains) protocol.

 URL: https://chat.basepunk.xyz/